mathew-fleisch/bashbot/README.md

 # parameters:   array of parameter objects. (more detail below)
 # log:          define whether the command should be logged in log channel
 # ephemeral:    define if the response should be shown to all, or just the user that triggered the command
-# response:     [code,text] code displays response in a code block, text displays response as raw text
+# response:     [code|text] code displays response in a code block, text displays response as raw text
 # permissions:  array of strings. private channel ids to restrict command access to

 # parameters continued: